zenith391/OCEmu/README.md

 Follow the [luarocks step](https://github.com/zenith391/OCEmu/tree/master#lua-libraries) below.

 ### Arch Linux

-Here you can directly grab `ocemu-zenith` from the official repos using Pacman (thanks to [AtomicScience](https://github.com/AtomicScience))
+[Here](https://aur.archlinux.org/packages/ocemu-zenith/) you can directly grab `ocemu-zenith` and its dependencies from the AUR (thanks to [AtomicScience](https://github.com/AtomicScience)).

+If you use yay, here is the command:
 ```
-pacman -S ocemu-zenith
+yay -S ocemu-zenith
 ```

 ### Mac